Crafting and Implementing Project Execution Strategies by Dr John Davies

 - Dealing with multi party contracts and multiple contracts

-- Linking the acquisition strategy to the system development lifecycle
+- Linking the Project Execution Strategy to the system development lifecycle

 - Driving the right behaviours

 - Governance and accountability

 Workshops and Detailed Exploration of Project Execution Strategies

 - The importance of 'self-regulation'

 - Joint governance arrangements